Calinou/awesome-gamedev/README.md

 * [OctaForge][379] - Implemented in C++.
 Has LuaJIT for scripting.
 Fork of Sauerbraten.
 [NCSA Open Source License][380].
 * [Ogre3D][41] - Implemented in C++.
 Has a [range of bindings][42].
 [Expat][11].
 * [OHRRPGCE][421] - Implemented in BASIC.
-Designed for 8/16-bit RPG games like Final Fantasy.
+Designed for 8/16-bit-like games like Final Fantasy.
   Has custom plotscript language for advanced scripts.
 An oldschool RPG Maker alternative.
 [GNU GPLv2][14] or later.
 * [Orx][315] - Implented in C. [zlib][45].
 * [Oxygine][176] - Implemented in C++.
 [Expat][11].